gianbartadougall/WatchDog-ESP32/README.md

 - Button for viewing the data on the ESP32 from the GUI
 - Checking data input in the GUI before sending it to the ESP32
 - Read the screen resolution of the device it is on to pick the size of the window
+- Make the SD card log to itself when data is copied from the SD Card to the computer